dimchat/sdk-java/README.md

 ### Create and upload User Profile

-Step 4. create profile with ID and sign with private key
+_Step 4_. create profile with ID and sign with private key

 ```java
 UserProfile profile = new UserProfile(identifier);